 Broadcast: A broadcast is a message sent proactively to a user.
 It is not a response to user input.
 Also referred to as “subscription messaging”, a broadcast is the chatbot equivalent of a push message in a mobile app.
-Watch a video of Broadcasts in Tangowork (1:01).
+Watch a video of Broadcasts in the Tangowork Chatbot Accelerator (1:01).

 Channel: Channels are the medium for chatbot conversations.
 Examples of channels include Facebook Messenger, Skype, Slack and SMS.
 Email and web chat windows are also mediums.
-Video of channel examples in Tangowork (0:42).
+Video of channel examples in the Tangowork Chatbot Accelerator (0:42).

 Conversational UI: User interfaces based on human speech, either written or spoken.
 Conversational UIs don’t use buttons, links or other graphical elements.
-Many chatbots, including Tangowork, mix conversational UI with graphical UI.
-Compare these videos: conversational UI in a Tangowork chatbot, and a button UI in a Tangowork chatbot.
+Many chatbots, including the Tangowork Chatbot Accelerator, mix conversational UI with graphical UI.
+Compare these videos: conversational UI in the Tangowork Chatbot Accelerator, and a button UI in the Tangowork Chatbot Accelerator.

 Natural Language Processing (NLP): NLP examines an utterance and extracts the intent and entities.
 NLP software includes Amazon Lex, Facebook’s Wit.ai, and Microsoft’s LUIS.

 Pilot: The stage of development where the chatbot is deployed to a small group of users for testing.
 Pilots are especially critical for chatbots, because unlike a web application, the range of possible user input is unlimited.

 Proof-of-concept (POC): The stage of development where the chatbot functions properly so long as the input is artificially constrained.
 A POC demonstrates the potential.
 POCs are especially useful for emerging technologies that are not fully understood by stakeholders, like chatbots.

 Response: Anything the bot says in response to user input.